WIllem-K/AWSassesmentDockerSwarm/README.md

 ## Build

-Using docker compose we build the app to run it int he swarm:
+Using docker compose we build the app to run it in the swarm:

 ```
 docker-compose build